 Baby Temple, April 2015.
-I spent a good two and a half hours biking between all the central ruins, and felt so bewitched by it all, I could have easily made this a Top 20 Ayutthaya post.
-But what made the experience even more special, were those little unexpected moments; like this tiny, closed, seemingly nameless baby temple located in a large park.
-As I approached, the entire area was deserted, with not a single soul in either sight or earshot.
-Definitely one of those moments where you have to pinch yourself and remember how privileged you are to be able to travel.
+I spent around two and a half hours biking between all the central ruins.
+And what made the experience even more special were those little unexpected moments like this tiny, closed and seemingly nameless temple located in a large park.
+The entire area was deserted, definitely one of those moments where I had to pinch myself and remember how privileged I am to be able to travel.

 Phu Khao Tong Chedi, April 2015.
 Always willing to go that extra mile, I found myself determined to seek out this stunning Buddhist tower, located way out of town in the village of Phukhao Tong.
-It took me around forty minutes to get there on my rickety bike, while I had to keep checking with locals along the way.
-The climb up to the top only gets you to the chedi’s halfway point, but this still makes for excellent views out across the surrounding rice fields.
-There is also a tiny little shrine, though accessing it via the low, narrow corridor is definitely not for anyone with even the slightest sense of claustrophobia!
+It took me around forty minutes to get there on my rickety bike and I had to keep checking with locals along the way.
+The climb up to the top only gets you to the chedi’s halfway point, but this still makes for excellent views across the surrounding rice fields.
+There’s also a tiny little shrine, though accessing it via the low, narrow corridor is definitely not for anyone with even the slightest sense of claustrophobia!